vbchomp/reading-notes/README.md

-# Welcome to the Reading Notes of HB
+# Welcome to the Code Fellows Reading Notes of Heather Bisgaard

 *Where the curious come to learn at least one new thing a day*